What is CBD?

 You’ve probably heard about CBD, or even seen it in coffee shops, health food stores and spa’s, but what the heck is it?
 There’s a lot of magic locked in this mighty molecule.

-CBD is actually short for cannabidiol, and its one of many special molecules that naturally occur within Cannabis Sativa plants.
+CBD is actually short for cannabidiol, and its one of many special molecules that naturally occur within hemp.

-The mysterious molecules in Cannabis Sativa are called cannabinoids, which each have their own special powers.
-The amazing thing is, you can find over 100 cannabinoids in Cannabis. it just so happens that CBD is one that’s particularly special.
+The mysterious molecules in hemp are called cannabinoids, which each have their own special powers.
+The amazing thing is, you can find over 100 cannabinoids in the leaves and flowers of this mighty plant. it just so happens that CBD is one that’s particularly special.

 Unlike its psychoactive sibling THC, CBD does not get you high.